Kyra Langhelm, DO

 Where are you from?
 Gig Harbor, Washington

 What are your personal interests/hobbies?
-I’ve always been an active person and I’m looking forward to the 350+ days of sunshine in Tucson.
-When I’m not working you’ll typically find me trail running, mountain biking, skiing or camping.
+I’ve always been an active person, and I’m looking forward to the 350-plus days of sunshine in Tucson.
+When I’m not working, you’ll typically find me trail running, mountain biking, skiing or camping.
 I also enjoy searching for great coffee shops, finding a reason to dress up in costumes, going on adventures with my dog and partner, or attempting some ambitious DIY project.

-Favorite activity in Tucson, or what attracted you to Tucson besides the residency program?
+What is your favorite activity in Tucson or what attracted you to Tucson besides the residency program?
 Tucson has a particular charm and character that I connect with.
 It’s artsy and eclectic but also outdoorsy, with good trails and close to lots of open space.
-I grew up in the northwest, yet I’ve always had a strong love for the desert.
+I grew up in the Northwest, yet I’ve always had a strong love for the desert.
 I love the red rocks, the sunshine, the clear night skies, cacti and the overall openness of the desert.
-I am excited to build a community here and spend time outdoors recreating and learning the names of all the native species that call the Sonoran desert home.
+I am excited to build a community here and spend time outdoors recreating and learning the names of all the native species that call the Sonoran Desert home.

 Degrees